1. Compliance Manager

 1. Hearing Aid Specialist

-Hearing aid specialists select and fit customers for hearing aids, administer and interpret hearing tests, and assess the efficacy of hearing instruments.
+Hearing aid specialists fit customers for hearing aids, administer and interpret hearing tests, and assess the efficacy of hearing instruments.
 Those with ISFJ personalities are well suited to the day-to-day tasks required of this job.
 Attention to detail is a valuable trait for hearing aid specialists, as fitting hearing aids involves taking accurate ear impressions for the purposes of designing and modifying ear molds.

 This line of work can be rewarding for individuals who have a strong concern for others, as they will derive satisfaction from working to restore hearing for their patients.
 Hearing aid specialists may find jobs at specialty device stores or in physicians' offices.
 Some patients may have reservations about using hearing aids, and another aspect of a specialist's job is to help patients become comfortable with their aid.
 Hearing aid specialists need at least a high school degree and on-the-job training to start a career.